 For shops planning on remerchandising floors, the best approach is to have a detailed list of everything going into the sale — making a floor plan is always a great idea.
 If possible, you can even brief your staff on it, so they know exactly where they should start when they come back in after Christmas.

-Try to get all your sale stock in your ‘gold space’ (the most prominent piece of floor space you have) and use signage which shows the various price points so customers can shop easily without having to rummage.
+Try to get all your sale stock in your ‘gold space’ (the most prominent piece of floor space you have) and use signage such as Banners and Display Boards which shows the various price points so customers can shop easily without having to rummage.
 They should be able to see exactly what they want from the doorway.
-It’s also a good idea to make sure that everything is clearly marked down and priced and sale stickers are perfect for achieving this.
+It’s also a good idea to make sure that everything is clearly marked down and priced - Round Stickers are perfect for achieving this.

 Landing on your feet

-For online stores looking to use PPC adverts to increase site traffic, landing pages are top banana.
+For online stores looking to increase site traffic, landing pages are top banana.
 Having a simplified, dedicated sale page makes shopping far easier by taking away all distractions and gives huge success rates.
 Anything that removes additional clicks from the customer journey is good, so bear this in mind when designing your page.